kevinveenbirkenbach/cymais/roles/desk-spotify/README.md

 - 🎧 Installs the official [Spotify AUR package](https://aur.archlinux.org/packages/spotify)
 - 🛠 Uses `yay` (or other helper) via [`kewlfft.aur`](https://github.com/kewlfft/ansible-aur) Ansible module
-- 🔗 Declares dependency on `generic-aur-helper` for seamless integration
+- 🔗 Declares dependency on `gen-aur-helper` for seamless integration

 ## Requirements

-- The `generic-aur-helper` role must be applied before using this role.
+- The `gen-aur-helper` role must be applied before using this role.
 - An AUR helper like `yay` must be available on the system.

 ## Dependencies

 This role depends on:

-- [`generic-aur-helper`](../generic-aur-helper) – provides and configures an AUR helper like `yay`
+- [`gen-aur-helper`](../gen-aur-helper) – provides and configures an AUR helper like `yay`

 ## Credits 📝